Skip to content

 Implementation of DataBuffer that maintains data in sequential order.

-This buffer stores collected data points in ordered queues, preserving the insertion order.
-Each data field is stored in a separate queue with a maximum size limit.
+This buffer stores collected data points in an ordered queue, preserving the insertion order with a maximum size limit.

 Initialize a new SequentialBuffer.